Trauma/Surgical Critical Care at Grady

-Faculty surgeons of the Emory Department of Surgery provide surgical services at the Level I Marcus Trauma Center and the surgical intensive care unit at Grady Memorial Hospital.
-These faculty are dual boarded in both general surgery and surgical critical care.
-Christopher Dente, MD, is the interim director of the Marcus Trauma Center.
+Faculty surgeons of the Emory Department of Surgery provide surgical services at the Level I Marcus Trauma Center and the surgical intensive care unit at Grady Memorial Hospital, and are dual boarded in both general surgery and surgical critical care.

 As a Level I trauma center, the Marcus Center is capable of providing total care for every aspect of injury, from prevention through rehabilitation.
 Additional qualifications of Level I trauma centers include:

 Twenty-four hour in-house coverage by general surgeons, and prompt availability of care in specialties such as orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology, internal medicine, plastic surgery, oral and maxillofacial, pediatric, and critical care.

 Provides leadership in prevention and public education to surrounding communities.

 Provides continuing education of the trauma team members.

 Operates an organized teaching and research effort to help direct new innovations in trauma care.

 Has a program for substance abuse screening and patient intervention.

 Meets the minimum requirement for annual volume of severely injured patients.